T-im4i-k/clang-tidy-check/README.md

 - **Example:** `'cppcoreguidelines-*, modernize-*, -readability-identifier-length'`

 If set to `'__UNSET__'`, option will not be passed to **clang-tidy**.

+This argument's value is appended to the value of the 'Checks' option in config, if any.

 ### `warnings-as-errors`: \<string\> (optional)